alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 ### code styling

-Use code styling for the following, which is based on the [code styling list in Google’s style guide](https://developers.google.com/style/code-in-text):
+Use code styling for the following, which is based on the [code styling list in Google's style guide](https://developers.google.com/style/code-in-text):

 - classes, methods and functions
 - terminal commands